andrechristikan/laverty/README.md

 I just tired to using primitive vert.x with so many random resource.

 ## Getting Started
-Inspired from laravel framework. ~~This will save your time while develop apps.~~
+Inspired from laravel framework. ~~This will save your time while developing an apps.~~

 >Minimum requirement:
 1. Understand Java Language